ethanaward/pianobar-skill/README.md

 This skill should work with Mycroft version 0.8.18 +

 To use the Pandora ( Pianobar ) skill you'll first need to install Pianobar and configure it to work with your account.
-In the future we plan to allow configuration through home.mycroft.ai.

 #### First install pianobar package